Skip to content

 Next Steps

-Now that you have Vendia MCP Server configured with Claude, you can:
+Now that you have Vendia MCP Server configured with your AI application, you can:

-1. Explore Your Data: Ask Claude to show you what data types and structures are available
+1. Explore Your Unis: Ask your AI application to show you what data types and structures are available in your Unis

-3. Build Applications: Use Claude to help develop applications that leverage your Vendia data
+6. Build Applications: Use your AI application to help develop applications that leverage operational data, analytical insights, Vendia Files, and S3 data

-4. Create Reports: Generate insights and reports based on your data
+7. Create Reports: Generate comprehensive insights and reports based on your structured and unstructured data

 Need Help?